aurelienpierreeng/VirtualSecretary/docs/index.md

         if len(vcard["categories"]) > 0:
           # If more than one category is found, just take the first
           category = vcard["categories"][0]

+          # The target IMAP folder will be INBOX/People/category
+          # or INBOX.People.category, depending on IMAP server.
           folder_tree = ["INBOX", "People", category]

+          # Ensure the target IMAP folder exists:
+          # 1. join the path with / or . depending on server config
+          # 2. create the folder if it doesn't exist
           target_path = email.server.build_subfolder_name(folder_tree)

+          # Move the email there straight away.
           email.move(target_path)
           return True

-      # We have no category but this contact is known
+      # We have no category but this contact is known:
+      # move the email to INBOX.People or INBOX/People depending on server config
       folder_tree = ["INBOX", "People"]
       target_path = email.server.build_subfolder_name(folder_tree)
       email.move(target_path)